IBM-Cloud/docs/services/blockchain/index.md

 # Getting started
 {: #gettingstartedtemplate}

-**ATTENTION:** Before using any IBM Blockchain on Bluemix plan, you must read the technical and support information in [What you need to know](needtoknow.html).
+**ATTENTION:** Before using any IBM Blockchain on Bluemix plan, you must read the technical and support information in [Disclaimer](needtoknow.html).
 {:shortdesc}

 ## IBM Blockchain on Bluemix